Best of UK & Ireland

-DAY 7: Adare - Cliffs of Moher - Galway
+DAY 7: Adare - Limerick - Cliffs of Moher - Galway - Ballina

 Today’s another day for epic Irish scenery!
 Making our way up the ‘Wild Atlantic Way’, we’ll be stopping in Adare and Limerick on our way to the famous Cliffs of Moher and the town of Galway.
 Adare is often called Ireland’s prettiest village, and with its preserved 19th Century thatch-roofed cottages housing craft shops and fine restaurants, it’s not hard to see why.
 We’ll travel on through the county of Limerick and make our way to the Cliffs of Moher, one of the best-known attractions in all of Ireland.
 These incredible cliffs rise over 200 metres from the frothing ocean below, and the views on a clear day are absolutely breath-taking.
 Finally, we’ll arrive in Galway, a bright, bohemian city renowned for its oysters, its live music venues, cafes, weekend parties and contemporary vibe.
 Explore the city for yourself during your free time and experience all the charms that Galway has to offer, before we travel on to Ballina, where we spend the night.

 DAY 8: Derry/Londonderry - Giant's Causeway - Belfast

 Leaving Galway behind, we journey on to Northern Ireland, stopping first in Derry/Londonderry.
 Fresh from its makeover following its moment in the limelight as UK City of Culture 2013, Northern Ireland’s second city has a lot to offer.
 Next, we’ll stop at Giant’s Causeway, a famous natural oddity made up of around 40,000 interlocking basalt columns.
 Learn about the myths and legends surrounding the area, and then prepare for the final stop in the Irish leg of our adventure, Belfast.
 Your tour leader will take you on a combined driving and walking tour, showing you some of the city’s most famous attractions and learning more about the city’s past.
 Having pulled off quite a transformation in recent years, Belfast is shaking off its reputation that lingered after the times of The Troubles.
 Fans of Game of Thrones will be pleased to know that a large portion of the series is filmed here, too!

 DAY 9: Stirling - Whisky Distillery - Scottish Highlands